Risk Factors Dashboard

 restrictive actions by multinational governing bodies, foreign governments or subdivisions thereof;

-changes in foreign labor laws and regulations affecting our ability to hire and retain employees;
+changes in foreign labor laws and regulations affecting our ability to hire and retain associates;

 changes in U.S. and foreign laws regarding trade and investment, including the impact of tariffs;